Cars brands and logos that start with C

 Caterham Logo

-The British sports car and kits company Caterham Cars were founded in 1963 in Keytereme (Surrey, England), founded by Graham Nairn.
-Until 1973, the company provided a dealership for Lotus Cars, since 1967, being the exclusive representative of Lotus Seven.
+Caterham Cars is a British sports car and car parts company founded in 1963 in Caterham, Surrey, England, by Graham Nairn.
+The company provided dealership services for Lotus Cars until 1973, serving as the exclusive representative for the Lotus Seven from 1967.
 In 1973, the brand bought the rights to the model.
-His first car was an exact copy of the third series called Caterham 7.
-Since 1987, production has been moved to Dartford (Kent, England).
-In 2011 it became a subsidiary of the Caterham Group.
+Its first car was a replica of the third series called the Caterham 7.
+Since 1987, production has moved to Dartford (Kent, England).
+In 2011, it became a subsidiary of the Caterham Group.

 Chadwick Engineering Works